 Cézanne and the Modern: Masterpieces of European Art from the Pearlman Collection presented Impressionist and Post-Impressionist masterpieces from the Henry and Rose Pearlman Collection.
 The exhibition featured paintings and sculptures by artists who were transformative members of the avant-garde of their day.
-The mobile-friendly website provides the ability to further explore the works in the exhibition and includes four family-friendly activities.
+The mobile-friendly website provides the ability to further explore the works that were in the exhibition and includes four family-friendly activities.

 Princeton's Great Persian Book of Kings narrated the story of Iran from the dawn of time to the 7th century A.D.
 The sweeping epic contains over 50,000 verses and countless tails of Iran's ancient kings and heroes.
 The interactive explores the gripping stories and magnificent details of six paintings in the Peck Shahnama.